If You Don't Like My Story, Write Your Own: Synopsis

 The childless Clark couple is visited late at night by trillionaire Lady Trieu, who wishes to buy their house and farmland and offers them a baby created from their DNA as well as five million dollars in return.
 The Clarks agree, moments before an object from space lands nearby.
 Trieu claims it as her own.

 Angela gets a call from the heritage center notifying that more information about Will has been discovered.
-She discretely breaks into the closed facility, where she learns that Will is a survivor of the Tulsa massacre, but disappeared shortly thereafter.
+She discreetly breaks into the closed facility, where she learns that Will is a survivor of the Tulsa massacre, but disappeared shortly thereafter.
 She hears a crash outside, and finds Laurie next to Angela's smashed car.
 Angela identifies the car as her own, and secretly pockets an unlabeled pill bottle belonging to Will that she finds inside.
 Later, Angela gives the pill bottle and the Ku Klux Klan outfit from Judd's closet to Wade for safekeeping, and asks Wade to have his ex-wife analyze the pills.
 While on patrol, Angela is outrun by an unknown vigilante, dubbed "Lube Man", after he witnesses her disposing of Will's wheelchair.

 At the station, Laurie informs Angela they found unknown fingerprints on her car, and have a lead on new drone technology developed by Lady Trieu's company that may have been used to take her car.
 The two meet with Trieu at her Millennium Clock facility.
 Knowing that Angela was also born in Vietnam, Trieu asks to converse with her in Vietnamese and tells her that Will wants to know if she found the pills yet.
 Laurie takes note of a golden statue of Adrian Veidt at Trieu's headquarters.
 That night, Trieu's daughter Bian reports having had dreams of an attack on a Vietnamese village, despite never having been there.
 Trieu sends Bian back to her room and speaks to Will, who has listened from a nearby room.
 Trieu questions why Will does not directly tell Angela what is going on, but Will believes it is better for her to figure it out herself, with events coming to a head in three days.

 Elsewhere, Veidt harvests human fetuses from a lake and uses a device to accelerate their aging to a new pair of Phillips and Crookshanks clones.
 As he brings them to his manor, he explains that they will soon gain full intelligence.
 He has them clear a room full of the murdered corpses of other clones, which he uses to launch by catapult to test the limits of his prison.